 14-19 July 2019, Budapest, Hungary

 The International Joint Conference on Neural Networks 2019 is organised by the International Neural Network Society.
 Researchers and other professionals in neural networks and related areas gather to hear world-renowned speakers in the areas of neural network theory and applications, computational neuroscience, robotics, and distributed intelligence.

-AUT's Knowledge Engineering and Discovery Research Insitute (KEDRI) are hosting the Asia-Pacific Symposium on Brain-Inspired Artificial Intelligence in November 2019.
+AUT's Knowledge Engineering and Discovery Research Institute (KEDRI) is organising the Asia-Pacific Symposium on Brain-Inspired Artificial Intelligence in December 14-18, 2019 during the ICONIP conference in Sydney.
 The symposium will discuss issues related to brain-inspired artificial intelligence.
 More information will be available soon.